LispEngineer/stm-midi-poc1/README.md

 * I²C
 * UI (Buttons, LEDs)
 * GPIO
-* Routed power
+* Power

+Fill in some positive power areas with fill.

-The signal layers will be filled with GND at the end.
+Finally, the signal layers will be filled with GND at the end.

 TODO: Change P1 pinout to make the routing of the
 P1 signals easier.